LA, San Francisco improve for broader business reopening | Taiwan News | 2021/05/05

 "It’s just such an honor to be the place that people come to break the seal as we start to come out again,” she said.

 Har reported from San Francisco.
-Olga R. Rodriguez contributed to this report from San Francisco.
+Associated Press writer Olga R. Rodriguez contributed from San Francisco.